-g) Website: tdchristian.ca is a key source for information about the school and its activities including the school calendar, bussing, community service hours, special programs, library information and research, course notes, and course outlines.
+g) Website: tdchristian.ca is a key place to find information about the school and its activities from the school calendar, bussing and volunteering to library information and research, course notes and course outlines.
+The Splash!
+Page is the easiest place to access it.